helldivers2fixes/HellbombScript/README.md

  4. **Paste** into Terminal (Admin) or Windows PowerShell (Admin).
 Use ``Ctrl`` + ``V`` (Right-clicking in Terminal can cause errors!).
  5. Acknowledge the warning prompt and click **Paste Anyway**
  6. Press ``Enter`` until the program runs, and the menu appears (depending on how you paste you may have to press **Enter** a couple of times)
- 7. Choose a selection using the corresponding letters. (``H`` is always a good place to start.)
-Press ``Enter`` to confirm the selection.
- 8. Expect Administrator prompts depending on what you're doing.
-Check to make sure the prompts match what you wanted to do.

 # How to Operate the Script

 ## Start by pressing ``Enter`` to run the default choice (``H``) or press ``H``